Shetty4L/walterbot/nlu_data/interrogation.md

 - people who depend on you will suffer
 - your wife will hate you
 - your children will hate you
+- haven't you made your family suffer enough

 ## intent: reassure
 - i'm going to help you through this
 - you're going to be ok
-- i will make sure your family are ok
+- i will make sure your family is ok
 - i will help your wife and children
 - i can make sure your kids will be looked after
 - i'll make sure you get the minimum time possible
 - i can make sure the judge goes easy on you
 - i can help your family
+- if you help us, we can help you
+- if you cooperate with us, we will make sure your family is ok
+- if you help us, we will make sure your kids are looked after
+- if you make a deal with us, we can make sure the judge goes easy on you
+- if you talk to us, we will try to get you the minimum sentence possible

 ## intent: judge
 - what you did was despicable